Batumi Boom Town

 5. Police Patrol

 Fifth, even compared to other Georgian cities, there seemed to be significantly more police cars patrolling in Batumi.
-This felt quite strange, as there wasn’t much happening on the streets, and we felt like we were the only foreigners in the entire city anyway.
+This felt quite strange, as there wasn’t much happening on the streets, and we were very sure, that we were the only real foreigners in the entire city anyway.

 6. Last Words

-All in all, Batumi was a city full of unexpected twists and fascinating contradictions — exactly the kind of experience I love most about traveling.
-If I ever get the chance, I would definitely return, as I left a couple of important things unaccomplished.
+Thank you Batumi for the many unexpected twists and fascinating contradictions you have shown to us — exactly the kind of experience I love most about traveling.
+If I ever get the chance, I would definitely return, as a couple of important things were not accomplished, yet.